Estimating pest mortality in cold supply chains

 Modelling time-temperature dependent pest mortality in fruit

-We created a model that quantifies the relationship between pest mortality and temperature, exposure time, pest, pest life stage and host.
-We hope that results from this work will help shift cold treatment practices from rigid, fixed temperature protocols with strict mortality targets to a more adaptable approach that accounts for existing commercial supply chain practices and infestation likelihood in produce.
+We created a model that quantifies the relationship between pest mortality and cold temperature, exposure time, pest, pest life stage and host fruit.
+We hope that results from this work can help shift cold treatment practices from rigid, fixed temperature protocols with strict mortality targets to a more adaptable approach that accounts for existing commercial supply chain practices and infestation likelihood in produce.

 To inform our model, we analysed 28 publicly available cold treatment studies for cold-sensitive pests.
-The model predicts the mortality of different pests over time, depending on key factors, including the type of pest (10 pest flies species), their developmental stage (eggs or larvae stage), exposed temperature (0-7 °C), and host fruit (13 fruit types).
+The model predicts the mortality of different pests over time, depending on key factors, including the type of pest (10 pest fly species), their developmental stage (eggs or larval stage), exposed temperature (0-7 °C), and host fruit (13 fruit types).
 We can readily extend the model with new data.

 To learn more about the model, read our paper in the Journal of Pest Science:

-Our model predictions suggest that some existing treatment schedules may be overly conservative.
+Our model predictions indicate that some phytosanitary cold treatment schedules have large margins of error and are likely exceeding the target probit value.
 Longer, and colder, treatment schedules can add substantial cost and complexity to trade.
 It can also reduce fruit quality.

 Potential applications of our model include:

-• Estimating pest mortality during commercial storage and transit
+• Estimating pest mortality during commercial cold storage and transit

 • Estimating the treatment time needed to achieve a target mortality rate at a given temperature for new pest-host-temperature combinations.
 These estimates can subsequently be empirically validated.
 This could greatly reduce the cost of undertaking studies to support treatment protocols.
 It may also be the only option for some pests that are difficult to culture.

-• Supporting the use of treatment protocols already developed for other pest-host combinations without the need for undertaking a completely new empirical study.
+• Supporting the use of treatment protocols already developed for other pest-host combinations which may reduce the need to undertake completely new empirical studies.

 Looking ahead, this model could be adapted to guide phytosanitary risk management in a wider range of cold-sensitive pests in diverse hosts and commodities.
 Please contact us if you have datasets that you would like included.